dabeaz/curio/README.rst

 This was last measured on Linux using Python 3.7b3.
 Keep in mind there is a lot more to overall application performance than the performance of a simple echo server so your mileage might vary.
-See the ``examples/benchmark`` dirctory for various testing programs.
+See the ``examples/benchmark`` directory for various testing programs.

 **Q: Is curio going to evolve into a framework?**